-6 The properties associated with qualified types are meaningful only for expressions that are lvalues or that designate functions.
-143)

-(editorial note: insert after old 10)

-12 A wide function is identified by a function definition and a context of type pointer to void.
-An identifier of a wide function definition at file-scope which is used outside the scope of the definition refers to a wide function where the context equals a null pointer.
-If the identifier is used inside the scope of the definition itself, it refers to the wide function which is currently called.
-YYY)

-(editorial note: footnote) YYY) Thus, wide functions where the context pointer does not compare equal are different functions.
-A recursive call to a wide function calls the same wide function, i.e. the wide function with the same function definition and context.

-17 Example 4 The following example illustrates how an old C API can be used underneath a new interface using a pointer to a wide function.
+- 6 The properties associated with qualified types are meaningful only for expressions that are Ivalues or that designate functions.
+143) - 11 If the specification of an array type includes any type qualifiers, both the array and the element type is so-qualified.
+If the specification of a function type includes any type qualifiers other than the Wide qualifier, the behavior is undefined.
+149) - 16 Example 4 The following example illustrates how an old C API can be used underneath a new interface using a pointer to a wide function.

 '''

-typedef void callback(void data, int x);
+typedef void callback_old(void data, int x);

-extern void some_api_old(callback x, void data);
+extern void some_api_old(callback_old cb, void data);

+typedef void callback_new(int x) Wide; extern void some_api_new(callback_new cb);

 static void stub(void data, int x)

 {

-wide callback cbp = data;

-(cbp)(x);
+((callback_new)data)(x);

 }

-void some_api_new(wide callback cb)
+void some_api_new(callback_new cb)

 {

 some_api_old(stub, &cb);

 }

 '''

-Change 2a (extended qualifier syntax - generic)
+Change 2 (extended qualifier syntax - functions)